No, 5G won't replace 4G (and other 5G myths debunked)

 Will 5G really allow for remote surgeries and autonomous vehicles?

-5G can benefit the industry in other ways; high-definition streams and sophisticated imaging of patients can bring health experts into the home, and emergency responders can get immediate mapping and terrain information as they are out in the field (say, a firefighter receiving the schematics of a burning building in real-time on an AR headset).
+5G can benefit the industry in other ways.
+High-definition streams and sophisticated imaging of patients can bring health experts into the home, and emergency responders can get immediate mapping and terrain information when they are out in the field (say, a firefighter receiving the schematics of a burning building in real time on an AR headset).

 In addition, CNET Senior Editor Stephen Shankland reported that "C-V2X, a communications technology using the same 5G networks coming to our phones, will allow vehicles to communicate wirelessly with each other, with traffic signals and with other roadside gear, improving both functionality and safety. "